Ransomware 2026: Protect Your Australian Small Business Data

 Your Business Could Be Next: The Growing Ransomware Threat

 Every six minutes, a cyberattack hits an Australian business.
-Moreover, ransomware now represents the single biggest digital threat facing small businesses across the country.
-In fact, recent data shows that 89% of ransomware victims in Australia are small-to-medium enterprises.
+Ransomware is now the single biggest digital threat facing small businesses.
+89% of ransomware victims in Australia are small-to-medium enterprises.

-Consequently, the stakes have never been higher for Australian business owners.
-Furthermore, with average ransom payments dropping to $711,000 in 2025, criminals are casting wider nets.
-Therefore, understanding ransomware protection for small business in Australia is no longer optional—it’s essential for survival.
+The stakes have never been higher for Australian business owners.
+Average ransom payments dropped to $711,000 in 2025 — but criminals are casting wider nets.
+Understanding ransomware protection is no longer optional.
+It’s essential for survival.

 Ransomware alert